 - Minor bleeding is normal

 Frequently Asked Questions

-Using a mouthwash at least once a day after you brush your teeth can help protect them against plaque and gum disease.
-Mouthwash is most effective when paired with regular brushing and flossing, as well as dental appointments every six months.
+By using mouthwash just once a day after brushing your teeth, you can stay protected against plaque and gum disease.
+Mouthwash is most effective when paired with regular teeth brushing and flossing, as well as routine dental visits twice a year.

 When caught early on, gum disease can be cured with professional deep cleanings combined with excellent oral hygiene practices.
 But once the infection has progressed into periodontitis, the gums and bone become damaged and can lead to lifelong oral health effects.

 Fortunately, you can improve your oral health and decrease your risk of developing infections by brushing twice a day, flossing routinely, and rinsing between meals.
 In addition to practicing an at-home oral hygiene routine, you’ll want to visit our Southfield, MI dental office at least once every six months for regular cleanings and checkups.
 To schedule an appointment, call our office at (248) 552-0223.

 Get the Care You Need at Dixon Family Dental

 No matter what condition your gums may be in, our dental team is here to help.
 Get the periodontal care you need to protect your smile at Dixon Family Dental.
 To schedule an appointment or learn more about our gum disease treatment solutions, call our Southfield office at (248) 552-0223.
 You can also get in touch by filling out our online contact form, and one of our team members will get back to you shortly.